radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 UDP (datagram) data:
 : The data payload of a UDP datagram.

-TCP segment:
-: A TCP packet, including the header and data.

-TCP (segment) data:
-: The data payload of TCP packet.

 IP packet:
 : An IP packet, including the header and data.